accessun/coding-exercise/README.md

 # Exercises
-This repository contains code written in Java for exercise purpose only.
-Exercise code is mainly in the `exercises` directory.
-Some useful data structures which are used by the exercise code are also implemented in the `datastructures` directory.
+This repository contains code written in Java intended for exercise and demonstrative purposes only.
+The code here is mainly focused on implementations of some common algorithms and data structures.